 We provide a variety of Internet offerings to our residential and business customers over our broadband network and through other communications facilities connecting to the Internet.
 We monitor our network and traffic patterns and make changes we deem necessary to manage and improve overall network performance.
 We use reasonable, nondiscriminatory, network management practices to improve overall network performance to ensure a high-quality online experience for all users.
 We use various tools and techniques to manage our network, deliver our service, and ensure compliance with our Acceptable Use Policy and our Subscriber Agreement/Terms of Service.
 We also contract with one or more companies for certain network monitoring and management services.
+Our network management practices do not target any specific content, application, service, or device.
 Our network management activities may include identifying spam and preventing its delivery to customer email accounts, detecting malicious traffic and preventing the distribution of viruses or other harmful code or content and using other tools and techniques in order to meet our goal of delivering the best possible Internet experience to our customers.
 Our network management practices do not target any specific content, application, service or device.
 As network management issues arise and as technology develops, we may employ additional or new network management practices.
 We will update these disclosures as necessary.